 The graduate program in the Department of East Asian Languages and Civilizations offers the PhD in East Asian Languages and Civilizations in the principal fields of Chinese, Japanese, and Korean literature; Chinese, Japanese, Korean, and Inner Asian history (including Tibet); East Asian Buddhism; and East Asian arts, film, and cultural studies.
-In addition, the program also offers the PhD in history and East Asian languages (HEAL) in Chinese, Japanese, Korean, and Inner Asian history, and in the Chinese, Japanese, Korean, Manchu, Mongolian, and Vietnamese languages; faculty also offer classical (literary) Tibetan in the Department of South Asian Studies.
+In addition, the program also offers the PhD in History and East Asian Languages (HEAL) in Chinese, Japanese, Korean, and Inner Asian history, and in the Chinese, Japanese, Korean, Manchu, Mongolian, Uyghur and its literary counterpart Chaghatay, and Vietnamese languages; faculty also offer classical (literary) Tibetan in the Department of South Asian Studies.

 For those interested in pursuing a master's degree, the Committee on Regional Studies–East Asia offers an AM in Regional Studies–East Asia.
 More information on the PhD in history with a special field in East Asian history is available from the Department of History.

 Reischauer Institute of Japanese Studies